HappyKnuckles/PhonePong/README.md

 - **Minimal Payloads**: Swing events contain only essential data
 - **Adaptive Update Rate**: Server adjusts update frequency based on game state

-## License

-This project is available under the MIT License.
-See individual component README files for more details.

 ## Troubleshooting